THE GIANT TREES OF SEQUOIA NATIONAL PARK

 There are two entry points.
 From the south, you can take Highway 198 from Visalia.
 Or from the north, Highway 180 will bring you through Grant Grove and the outskirts of Kings Canyon National Park.
 Either way, the scenery en route is nothing less than sublime.

 We entered the park on Highway 198 and stayed overnight at the lower altitude Potwisha Campground.
 That’s because it served as a prime location to head up the road first thing the following morning and claim our spot at the excellent (and first-come-first-serve basis only) Lodgepole Campground.
 Complete with its superb setting close to the park’s main attractions, hot showers and extremely welcome in-house market, it’s a no-brainer as a base.

-Temporary roadworks en route up from Potwisha to Lodgepole Campground
+The road from Potwisha to Lodgepole Campground

 The only place left in the world where these magnificent giants grow is on the western slopes of the Sierra Nevada mountain range, which separates California and Western Nevada.

 And there’s a good reason why this particular area is so beneficial to them.

 Firstly, sequoias need an awful lot of water.
 And the melting snowpack from the High Sierras provides water in abundance.

 But, more importantly, they’re naturally protected against fire and insect damage by their incredibly thick bark, which can reach three feet in diameter at their base.
 So when one of California’s notorious wildfires takes hold and destroys almost everything in its path, the sequoias stand firm.
 And their seedlings are able to bask in the nutrient-rich soil and competition-free surroundings.

 Suffice to say, their rapid speed of growth and massive size helps them to withstand everything that nature throws at them so that they can live up to 3,000 years and more.